How Does Leverage Trading Affect Profit?

 Trading with leverage can amplify potential profits simply by trading positions that are x5, x20, or x100 larger.

-If a trader makes a deposit of $100 on a trading platform that offers leverage and uses 1:100 leverage, the total position size is now worth $10,000.
+If a trader deposits $100 on BYDFi, a crypto margin trading exchange, and uses 1:100 leverage, the total position size is now worth $10,000.

 A 2% profit on a position worth $10,000 is equal to $200.